Frontity Docs

 Deploy Frontity on Layer0

-Layer0's EdgeJS enables powerful and precise control of Edge based caching and routing that can improve the performance for Frontity sites.
+Layer0's EdgeJS enables powerful and precise control of Edge based and that can improve the performance for Frontity sites.

-For the full details on deploying Frontity on Layer0 refer to the Frontity on Layer0 guide in the developer documentation.
+For the full details on deploying Frontity on Layer0 refer to the in the developer documentation.

 Getting Started